Pass Variables from One Page to Another -- PHP

 Now the catching-var.php script has access to the data sent over to it by the HTML FORM your created -- passing-vara.php .
-If all is working correctly, you should see the data that you entered in output on catching-var.php.
+If all is working correctly, you should see the data that you entered in the output of catching-var.php.

-Let's Take a look at the following example.
+Let's Take a look at how this is done.

 GET Anchor / Hyperlink Link Example

 If you read the POST tutorial then you have already learned how to make php files with a text editor.
 If not, then need to go and get a good text editor.
 I suggest notepad++.
 It is chocked full of features for just about every kind of programming language you can think of; and the best thing about it is -- it is free.
 It will cost you nothing; not a dime!
 However, for those of you who can afford it, I strongly encourage you to make donations to the author of Notepad++ for giving us all such a great text editor.
 Also JUST FYI.
 I get nothing for promoting it.
 I plugged it because I honestly like it.

 Now that you have a good text editor let's learn how to write php to handle variable sent with "GET."

 - Create two .php files -- passing-var.php and catching-var.php.

 - Place those files into a directory on your web server that is able to serve php scripts to the public.

 - On Apache it is usually called htdocs

 Using GET for passing variables from one page to another page in PHP can be more versatile than using "POST", especially when dealing with dynamic variable data and user input.
 "GET" is the method utilized automatically when variables are coded into hyperlinks.